Kathmandu Yoga Tour - 2 Days Itinerary & Costs

 Accommodation

-• Meals provided during the Yoga tour are included, and in Kathmandu are included.
+• Meals during the Yoga tour are included; additional meals, such as in Kathmandu, are at your expense.

 Insurances